marceloavilaoliveira/waycarbon-challenge/README.md

 ## The Project ##

+### The Structure ###

-This project is based on [knaopel/docker-frontend-backend-db](https://github.com/knaopel/docker-frontend-backend-db) repository, and consists of 4 services deployed in Docker containers.
+This project consists of 4 services deployed in Docker containers.
 There is a web app (frontend) that communicates with an API (backend), which in turn reads/writes data to a database (mongo).
 These services are accessed through a web server (nginx).

 The project structure is shown following:

 ![Project Structure](doc/project-structure.png)

+### The Details ###

+The project started based on the repository [knaopel/docker-frontend-backend-db](https://github.com/knaopel/docker-frontend-backend-db), which has a simple application with a frontend, a backend, and a MongoDB database.
+In this system, an Nginx web server was added to control the reverse proxy for the frontend and the backend.

+The AWS cloud environment, Docker Hub container registry, as well as Ansible, Docker, and Terraform tools were chosen for convenience, but other equivalent environments and tools could have been adopted.

+To simulate a domain name, the website [Dynu](https://www.dynu.com/) was used as a dynamic DNS server, allowing the use of the name `waycarbon-challenge.freeddns.org` for the server.
+To facilitate the creation of new servers and the need for IP updates, an auxiliary script was created (see the section [Provisioning the Infrastructure](#provisioning-the-infrastructure)).

+### Showcase ###

 The project can be seen in all its glory at: